adamdeprince/bsort/submission.md

 # Execution:

 Execution was orchestrated by a shell script running on a MacBook Pro M4 Max.
 The input file was created with `gensort -a 10000000000 input` using version 1.2 of gensort.
 The yocto-watt sensor was connected to the Macbook Pro by usb.
-The following script was run five times, rebooting the device between executions to flush data from the backing store.
+The following script was run five times, rebooting the device and deleting the ouput file between executions to flush data from the backing store.

 ```bash
 #!/bin/bash